 High Definition TVs give you a clearer and sharper image than Standard Definition models, thanks to their higher basic resolution of 1,280 x 720.

 To watch HD content, you need a HD TV.
 Not every show displays in HD, so you’ll have to choose a HD programme or channel to watch it in high definition.
 Other sources of HD content include Blu-ray discs and HD video streamed from the Internet.

-There are two types of High Definition TV: HD-Ready and Full HD.
+There are two types of High Definition TV: HD Ready and Full HD.

 These TVs have a resolution that’s at least 720 pixels high – slightly more than double the resolution of Standard Definition.
-Nearly every digital TV nowadays receives a HD Ready logo, which means it can receive and decode HD broadcasts.
+Nearly every digital TV nowadays receives a HD Ready logo, which means it can receive HD broadcasts.

 Some cheaper HD Ready TVs have a larger screen resolution of 1,024 x 768, but the screen is also a slightly different shape (or ‘aspect ratio’).
 These models aren’t fully compatible with Blu-ray discs and tend to be on the small side.

 With a resolution of 1,920 x 1,080 pixels, Full HD TVs are five times more detailed than Standard Definition models.
 You’ll need a Full HD TV if you intend to take full advantage of Freeview HD, Blu-ray and other HD content.

 4K TV, or UHD as it’s sometimes known, is the newest and most high-tech offering for TV resolution and picture quality.
 The picture is 3,840 x 2,160 pixels, which is over eight million pixels in total, giving four times the detail of a HD TV.
 Picture quality is exceptionally sharp, with lots of detail and depth.

 Generally, these are big screen models of 40 inches or over, as you need a larger display to appreciate the picture quality fully.